 In February 2002, we established a joint venture limited liability company, Luna Energy, LLC together with Baker Hughes Oilfield Operations, Inc. Baker Hughes agreed to pay up to \$32.0 million in connection with this joint venture as follows: \$12.0 million in working capital contributed to Luna Energy over an estimated three-year collaboration period beginning in February 2002; \$10.0 million to us, which we recognized as license revenues ratably over the expected collaboration period; and up to \$10.0 million, which we earned including \$1.5 million, \$3.0 million and \$3.5 million during the years ended December 31, 2002, 2003 and 2004, respectively, upon achievement of such milestones.
-In December 2004, Baker Hughes acquired our remaining equity interest in Luna Energy for a non-refundable payment of \$990 thousand and the license arrangement was terminated.
+In December 2004, Baker Hughes acquired our remaining equity interest in Luna Energy and the license arrangement was terminated.

 In October 2003, IHS Energy Group, Inc. acquired rights to certain intellectual property related to our sensor technology and our equity interest in Luna i-Monitoring, Inc. Prior to and in connection with this transaction, we transferred certain non-intellectual property assets to Luna i-Monitoring.
-In connection with these transactions, IHS Energy Group agreed to pay the following amounts: \$2.0 million in total working capital contributed to Luna i-Monitoring during the five years subsequent to the agreement; \$300 thousand to Luna i-Monitoring's creditors; \$400 thousand to us in consideration for our transfer and license of intellectual property rights to IHS Energy Innovations; \$100 thousand to us in consideration for our equity interest in Luna i-Monitoring; and \$200 thousand to the other equityholders for their interests in Luna i-Monitoring.
+In connection with these transactions, IHS Energy Group agreed to pay the following amounts: \$2.0 million in total working capital contributed to Luna i-Monitoring during the five years subsequent to the agreement; \$300 thousand to Luna i-Monitoring's creditors; \$400 thousand to us in consideration for our transfer and license of intellectual property rights to IHS Energy Innovations; \$100 thousand to us in consideration for our equity interest in Luna i-Monitoring; and \$200 thousand to the other equityholders for their interests in Luna iMonitoring.
 In addition, IHS Energy Group agreed to pay up to an aggregate of \$6.5 million to the other equityholders and, following payment of the first \$0.9 million of this amount, up to an aggregate of \$2.5 million to us, based on a percentage of Luna i-Monitoring's sales from December 1, 2003 through November 30, 2008.
-As of March 31, 2006, the other equityholders of Luna i-Monitoring have received \$82 thousand in aggregate additional consideration based on \$773 thousand in Luna i-Monitoring sales since
+As of December 31, 2005, the other equityholders of Luna i-Monitoring have received \$70 thousand in aggregate additional consideration.
+We have not received any additional consideration to date other than the \$664 thousand that was paid at the date of the sale.
+As a result, we do not anticipate that the amounts, if any, we may receive in the future from Luna i-Monitoring will be material to our business.